MuhammadAsad878/todo-app-react-tailwind/README.md

 ### 3. Install Dependencies

-Make sure you have Node.js installed (recommended: Node.js ≥ 14)
+Make sure you have Node.js and npm installed.

 ```bash
 npm install